BlogCustomer Feedback

 2. A good CES score can reduce customer service costs

-Use CES survey data to find sore points and struggles your clients are facing.
+Use CES survey data to find customer pain points and struggles.
 A low level of effort required to make a purchase or resolve an issue means less strain on your customer service team

 They will receive fewer inquiries to fix problems or provide information.
 This allows you to have a smaller team who can be compensated more on the same budget.